Joe Scarborough Has Recorded 400 Original Songs

-Good news, everyone: The wait for Joe Scarborough’s debut EP is finally over.
-According to a press release, the popular musician who is “also known as Joe Scarborough of MSNBC’s Morning Joe” will release Mystified on Friday, June 23.
-What’s more, he’s planning to put out a new EP every month for the next four years.
+Good news, everyone: the wait for Joe Scarborough’s debut EP is finally over.
+According to a press release, the popular musician who is “also known as Joe Scarborough of MSNBC’s Morning Joe” will release “Mystified” on Friday, June 23.
+What’s more, he’s planning to put out a new EP every month for the next 4 years.

 Scarborough has apparently “spent the last year holed up in studios recording 50 of his 400 original songs.”
-He’ll roll out 200 between now and 2020, but says he “might take a quick rest” before putting out the remaining songs.
+He’ll roll out 200 between now and 20201, but says he “might take a quick rest” before putting out the rest.

 A heartfelt congratulations to the Bono of broadcast.